dgarcia360/docs-as-code-workshop/slides.md

 > Documentation is the entry point of technical audiences to the product.

 - Saves others time and energy.
-- Helps you remember how your code works.
+- Helps you remember how code works.
 - Increases the product adoption.

 ---